Alekhine's 1933 Chicago World Record: How 32 Blindfold Games Changed Chess

 Demonstrating Cognitive Limits

 Alekhine's performance showed that disciplined training can handle extreme cognitive load.
-Psychologist Alfred Binet began studying chess expertise in 1893, pointing to pattern memory over raw recall.
+According to Bill Wall's article, Alfred Binet began studying chess expertise in 1893, focusing on pattern recognition and meaning-making rather than raw visual memory.
+Binet found that chess mastery involves "abstract visual memory" by storing positions as integrated patterns rather than photographic snapshots, and he concluded that "chess memory is not a memory of sensations, but a memory of ideas" (source).
 Alekhine echoed this view, reporting that he relied on "logical memory," prioritizing key features of a position instead of picturing a board like a photograph.
 The scientific basis for this view is unpacked in our piece on the mental benefits of blindfold chess.

 Legitimizing Blindfold Training

-Simultaneous blindfold shows were often dismissed as tricks, and the USSR banned them in 1930 on ideological "health risk" grounds not supported by medical evidence.
+Simultaneous blindfold shows were often dismissed as tricks, and the USSR restricted public blindfold simuls in 1930 on health-risk grounds not supported by medical evidence.
 Yet coaches have long recommended limited blindfold practice to strengthen calculation and board vision.
 For drills that build these skills safely, see our structured blindfold training regimen.

 Challenging Health Misconceptions